bogdanrybak/spritesheet-generator/README.md

 # Description

-Spritesheet generator is mostly for people who use Photoshop's animation functions and want to easily export their animations into a simple spritesheet.
-The script has two modes:
+Spritesheet generator is mostly for users who work with Photoshop's animation functions and want to easily export their animations into a simple spritesheet.
-- use all direct child layers of a document to be put into a new spritesheet
-- select a group which contains layers that you want to export

 # Installation